Thermal Expansion Calculator

 Coefficient of thermal expansion of common materials

 The coefficient of thermal expansion describes how the size of an object changes with a change in temperature: it is calculated as the fractional change in size per degree change in temperature at constant pressure.
 This table presents linear coefficients, but aerial and volumetric ones can easily be extracted by multiplying the linear ones by 2 or 3, respectively.
 As a general rule, high melting point materials are more likely to have lower thermal expansion.
-The values in the following table are derived from reference 1.
+The values in the following table are derived from reference 1 and can be useful in using the calculator.

 |Material||Linear CTE (α) from 18°C to 100°C (212°F) in ppm/K (10-6/K)|